 When is Dancing on Ice on TV?
 Which celebrities have signed up?
 Who are the judges?
 How can you get tickets?

-Everything you need to know about the upcoming series of the dance competition
+Everything you need to know about the 2019 series of the dance competition

 Strictly Come Dancing may be over for another year, but for fanatics of dance-related talent shows, the New Year brings BBC1’s latest offering, The Greatest Dancer – and of course, ITV’s returning deep-frozen alternative, Dancing on Ice…